Electric Furnaces: How Does an Electric Furnace Work

 Advantages of Electric Furnaces

-An electric furnace is one of the most modern home appliances that has been invented, by taking into consideration many different issues, such as energy crisis and pollution.
-The old furnaces operated with the help of fossil fuels, created a lot of pollution by releasing many carbon compounds and gases.
+Old furnaces operated with the help of fossil fuels, creating a lot of pollution by releasing many carbon compounds and gases.
 They also drastically increased the particulate pollutants in the air.
 On the other hand, the electric furnace does not pollute the environment as it does not burn any fuel.
-The electricity consumption of the electric furnaces can also be controlled with the help of the thermostat.
-Modern electronics has also enabled the development of electric furnaces with low energy consumption.
+Electricity consumption of the electric furnaces can also be controlled with the help of the thermostat.
+Modern electronics have also enabled the development of electric furnaces with low energy consumption.